 Samia Quddus BA Hons (with QTS), PGDip, PGCert, MBACP

-Samia has recently completed specialist child and young person’s counselling training with the UK’s leading children’s mental health charity, Place2Be.
+Samia has completed specialist child and young person’s counselling training with the UK’s leading children’s mental health charity, Place2Be.
 The Postgraduate Diploma qualification is validated by the University of East London and is accredited by the British Association for Counselling and Psychotherapy (BACP), the main regulatory body for counselling psychotherapy in the UK.
-She specialises in providing therapeutic and emotional support to primary school aged children and young people in secondary schools.
-Samia is currently a Place2Be counsellor at a North London primary school and will be commencing secondary school practice within similar locality.
+She specialises in providing therapeutic and emotional support to primary and secondary school aged children and young people.

 As a Registered Member of BACP, Samia works in line with the BACP Code of Conduct and Ethical Framework.
 She regularly partakes in continuing professional development (CPD) and receives recommended supervision as outlined by BACP guidance.
 Samia adheres to school policies relevant to Safeguarding and Child Protection.
 She is fully insured and registered with the Disclosure Barring Service (DBS) Update Service.

 Samia's counselling training and post qualification experience has predominantly taken place within a school setting.
 She has trained with an integrative counselling model which allows her to draw on the strengths of various counselling approaches.
 Her approach is client-led with focus on art creativity and play as a space for engagement as well as talking therapy for young people.